 4- Live up to Gen Y expectations

-Digital generation: technological developments like Oculus and Playstation VR are eroding the boundaries between video games and e-commerce.
+Digital generation of e-commerce product photography: technological developments like Oculus and Playstation VR are eroding the boundaries between video games and e-commerce.
 Augmented Reality and Virtual Reality blend practical features with interactivity.
 Visitors to your online store can visualize themselves with your products in their own environment, and if they buy furniture, they no longer have to measure everything in store!

 As a recent example, in 2016, Chinese e-commerce behemoth Alibaba set up the Buy+ system.
 This Virtual Reality shopping technology allows internet users to immerse themselves fully in the shopping experience.
 It’s an invaluable tool for any online store with Generation Y customers, who were weaned on video games.
 Online shoppers can browse store aisles as they please, bringing up product characteristics by looking at the action buttons.

-Bonus : what are the options for e-commerce entrepreneurs to create images in-house?
+Bonus : what are the options for e-commerce entrepreneurs to create in-house product photos?

 From simple photos to Augmented or Virtual Reality, there are numerous options to create your visuals in-house.Depending on the quantity and/or complexity of your visual needs, you may wish to hire an in-house service provider to cut down on the hassle of return trips.
 An external service provider will generally use his or her own photographic equipment.

 E-commerce product photography: a solution for a greater responsiveness